 The NIS2 Directive is a European Union regulation designed to strengthen cyber secuirty across key sectors.
 Even though the UK is no longer in the EU, the directive still impacts businesses that operate within or provide services to the EU.
 Failure to comply could result in hefty fines, operational disruptions, and significant reputational damage.
 This makes it critical for boards to prioritise compliance.

-But here's the catch—boards are often focused on driving growth and maximising profits, while cyber secuirty and compliance can be seen as cost centres.
+But here's the catch—boards are often focused on driving growth and maximising profits, while cyber security and compliance can be seen as cost centres.
 This is where the challenge lies for CISOs: how to make the case for NIS2 compliance in a way that resonates with the board's priorities.

 cra-1